Skip to main content

 7. Access controls

 Not every employee needs access to all data.
 Tighten security by implementing the principle of least privilege (PoLP), regularly reviewing and updating user access rights, and using multi-factor authentication (MFA).
+Document this in an access control policy and run periodic user access reviews so stale and overly broad permissions don’t linger.

 8. Vendor management

 Third-party vendors can unintentionally introduce vulnerabilities.
 Strengthen vendor management by sending security questionnaires before partnering with vendors, clearly defining security expectations in contracts, and monitoring vendor access and activities on your network.
+A complete program also includes vendor risk assessments, secure vendor onboarding, and ongoing third-party risk management.

 9. Incident response plan